Mexico's Televisa says new telecom rules 'disproportionate'

-MEXICO CITY (Reuters) - Grupo Televisa, Mexico’s top broadcaster, complained on Tuesday that passage of a new government telecommunications bill would impose unprecedented and “disproportionate” obligations on it that go far beyond what a regulator would require.
+MEXICO CITY, March 25 (Reuters) - Grupo Televisa, Mexico’s top broadcaster, complained on Tuesday that passage of a new government telecommunications bill would impose unprecedented and “disproportionate” obligations on it that go far beyond what a regulator would require.

 If passed, the rules would impose limitations on its advertising sales, use of infrastructure and content distribution, Televisa said.